-- These filters are used for preventing noise, glitches and extremely high frequency in the external reset or clock pad from causing undefined or unpredictable behavior of the chip. - Reset Noise Filter: - High Frequency Filter - 167 Security Function 1 covers the following Security Functional Requirements:
+- 163 These filters are used for preventing noise, glitches and extremely high frequency in the external reset or clock pad from causing undefined or unpredictable behavior of the chip. - Reset Noise Filter: This noise filter is used to prevent noise and glitches in the external reset line from causing undefined or unpredictable behavior of the chip. - High Frequency Filter: This security function is used to cuts off extremely high range of clock signal frequency.
+This High Frequency Filter is used to prevent noise and glitches in the external clock line from causing undefined or unpredictable behavior of the chip.